 If the spare protects only one logical drive, it is deleted and the drive becomes available for other uses in your storage space.
-If the spare protects more than one logical drive (a pool spare), it is removed from the logical drive but continues to protect the other logical drives to which is it assigned.
+If the spare protects more than one logical drive (a pool spare), it is removed from the selected logical drive(s) but continues to protect the other logical drives to which it is assigned.